Posted: 07/28/2011 | July 28th, 2011

-If you have extra time in the city you are in, head out for the day and just act on a whim.
-Do activities you hadn’t really thought of before, and engage in romantic things like going for massages, seeing a movie, or going bowling.
-Traveling doesn’t always have to be about sightseeing, you can spend time during the normal things you did back home, too.
+If you have extra time in the city you‘re in, head out for the day and just act on a whim.
+Do activities you hadn’t considered before and try romantic dates like going for massages, seeing a movie, or going bowling.
+Traveling doesn‘t always have to be about sightseeing, and you can spend time doing the normal things you did back home, too.

-Even while traveling, celebrating birthdays and anniversaries is equally important to any relationship.
-It doesn’t matter if you are in the middle of nowhere, the fact that you will go to a little extra effort and get creative will always make your partner happy.
+Even while traveling, celebrating birthdays and anniversaries is important to any relationship.
+It doesn’t matter if you‘re in the middle of nowhere, because the fact that you‘ll go to a little extra effort and get creative will always make your partner happy.

 Once when we were camping, it was Elise’s birthday and we were far from any nice restaurants.
 So, the morning of her birthday, I woke up early to blow up 23 balloons and then gently placed them throughout our tent.
 I woke her up to an out-of-tune singing birthday candle and a dry piece of cake I found at a corner store the day before.
 She was delighted that I had gone to the trouble of making her birthday a little special even though we were camping.
 We spent the rest of the day at a deserted beach, and Elise says that it was one of her best birthdays ever.